 What happens if creators don’t disclose properly?

-Consequences can include receiving a violation fee penalty or a compulsory ban on advertising.
+Consequences can include receiving a violation fee penalty, a compulsory fine, or a time-limited ban on advertising.

 You can learn more here.